W80 (nuclear warhead)

 W80 Mod 4 warhead for the LRSO program.

-The W80 is a low to intermediate yield two-stage thermonuclear warhead deployed by the U.S. enduring stockpile with a variable yield ("dial-a-yield") of 5 or 150 ktTNT.
+The W80 is a low to intermediate yield two-stage thermonuclear warhead deployed by the U.S. enduring stockpile with a variable yield ("dial-a-yield") of 5 or 150 ktonTNT.

-It was designed for deployment on cruise missiles and is the warhead used in all nuclear-armed AGM-86 Air-Launched Cruise Missile (ALCM) and AGM-129 Advanced Cruise Missile (ACM) missiles deployed by the US Air Force, and in the US Navy's BGM-109 Tomahawk.
-It is essentially a modification of the widely deployed B61 weapon, which forms the basis of most of the current US stockpile of nuclear gravity bombs.
+The warhead was designed for deployment on cruise missiles and is used in all nuclear-armed AGM-86 Air-Launched Cruise Missile (ALCM) and AGM-129 Advanced Cruise Missile (ACM) missiles deployed by the US Air Force, and in the US Navy's BGM-109 Tomahawk.
+It is essentially a modification of the widely deployed B61 bomb, which is the basis of most of the US stockpile of nuclear gravity bombs.
 The very similar W84 warhead was deployed on the retired BGM-109G Ground Launched Cruise Missile.

 It was designed at Los Alamos National Laboratory in Los Alamos, New Mexico.

 Dimensions

 The W80 is physically quite small: the physics package itself is about the size of a conventional Mk.81 250 lb bomb, 11.8 in in diameter and 31.4 in long, and only slightly heavier at about 290 lb.